arrahmanbd/dart_programming_guide/README.md

 ```

 # Classes and Objects
 Dart is an object-oriented programming language, which means it supports classes and objects.
 Classes are used to create objects with properties and methods.
-Explore Classes and Objects to understand how to work with them in Dart, Scroll bottom to [OOP Concepts](#oop-concepts).
+Explore Classes and Objects to understand how to work with them in Dart, Scroll  to bottom and check [OOP Concepts](#oop-concepts).

 ```dart
 // 1.
 Callable class